labstreaminglayer/LSL-LeapMotion/README.md

 # LSL-LeapMotion

-Stream Leap Motion data over LSL
+Stream Leap Motion data over LSL.

+Please check the [python directory](./python) for a more updated implementation in Python.

 ## How to Build
 ### Dependencies